Posted By admin

 The technical crew includes Suzi Wood as assistant to BYU Theatre Ballet, Michael Bearden as ballet coach, Roger D. Sorenson as acting coach, Benjamin Sanders as production manager, Jennifer Reed as stage manager, Michael Handley as lighting designer; Lara Beene, Sara Coray, Deanne Dewitt, Priscilla Hao, Juliana Hardman, Elise Meiners, Donnette Perkins, Marsha Russell and Mary Jane Wadley as costume designers and creators; Troy Sales as sound designer, Brittney Corbett as assistant stage manager, Mark Ohran as technical designer, Aubrey Burbank as prop designer, Travis Coyne as technical director and Marian Ohran as lighting assistant.

-Performances sponsored by the BYU Department of Dance provide audiences with exceptional technique, colorful displays, and, of course, a lot of movement.
-Dancers at BYU perform in a variety of styles, including ballet, ballroom, contemporary, and world dance.
-BYU has toured around the globe, bringing with them a unique style that exhilarates audiences just about everywhere.
+Performances sponsored by the BYU Department of Dance provide audiences with exposure to exceptional technique, colorful displays, and, of course, a lot of movement.
+Student dancers perform in a variety of styles, including ballet, ballroom, contemporary, and world dance.
+Additionally, many of the department's ensembles have toured the globe, taking the spirit of BYU to places both near and far